-That means the laws of supply and demand set fair prices for stocks, bonds, derivatives, currency, and commodities.
+Another component of capitalism is the free operation of the capital markets.
+The laws of supply and demand set fair prices for stocks, bonds, derivatives, currency, and commodities.
 Capital markets allow companies to raise funds to expand.

 Advantages of Capitalism